Content Distribution Strategy: A Guide for Tech Companies

 Email marketing

-Your email list gives you direct access to people who’ve asked to hear from you.
-Segment your list by interest area or engagement level so that each subscriber receives content relevant to their needs rather than every piece you publish.
-Dedicated sends for flagship content, regular newsletters curating recent articles, and drip sequences that introduce new subscribers to your best existing content are all distribution mechanisms that most teams underutilize.
+Your email list gives you direct access to people who've asked to hear from you.
+Segment your list by interest area or engagement level so each subscriber receives content relevant to their needs.
+Dedicated sends for flagship content, regular newsletters, and drip sequences that introduce new subscribers to your best existing content are all distribution mechanisms most teams underutilize, and the full playbook is in our B2B email marketing strategy.

 Company social accounts